spotweb/spotweb/docs/internal-nntp-migration.md

 they may only be added later at explicit trace/debug level for a focused diagnostic.

+## Direct-read recovery and POST boundary

+Direct idempotent reads preserve the old engine's bounded reconnect behavior:
+`GROUP`, `XOVER`, `XHDR`, `HEAD`, `BODY`, `ARTICLE`, and `NOOP` run through one central retry wrapper.
+After a classified transport failure, the transport disconnects, reconnects, reselects the previous group, backs off briefly, and retries within the fixed retry budget.
+Terminal `430 no such article` is not retried.

+`POST` is deliberately outside that idempotent retry wrapper.
+Once the server has accepted message data, retrying can create a duplicate post.
+POST failures are logged centrally with sanitized context, but the caller receives the error without automatic replay.

 ## Verification status

-- Fixture-tested: central transport `GROUP`, `XOVER`, `XHDR`, `HEAD`, `BODY`, single `ARTICLE`, pipelined `ARTICLE`, `POST` command framing and dot-stuffing, disconnect/protocol recovery, and static architecture guards.
+- Fixture-tested: central transport `GROUP`, `XOVER`, `XHDR`, `HEAD`, `BODY`, single `ARTICLE`, pipelined `ARTICLE`, direct `HEAD`/`BODY`/`ARTICLE` disconnect-then-reconnect success, terminal `430` no-retry, exact `POST` header/body separator framing and dot-stuffing, disconnect/protocol recovery, sanitized diagnostic context, and static architecture guards.
 - Scheduled retriever tests: comments/spots/reports share the central transport and recovery paths covered by the existing pipelined retriever tests.
 Spots scheduled full spot retrieval remains functionally one-by-one